XunshanMan/MVGFormer/README.md

 **CMU Panoptic dataset**.
 Please download the CMU Panoptic Dataset following [VoxelPose](https://github.com/microsoft/voxelpose-pytorch) as below:

+* [Update: Mar 23, 2025] More detailed guidance is available [here](docs/detail_install.md), along with a convenient script to download the sequences.

 * Download the dataset by following the instructions in [panoptic-toolbox](https://github.com/CMU-Perceptual-Computing-Lab/panoptic-toolbox) and extract them under ```${POSE_ROOT}/data/panoptic/```

 * You can only download those sequences you need.
 You can also just download a subset of camera views by specifying the number of views (HD_Video_Number) and changing the camera order in ```./scripts/getData.sh```.
 The sequences and camera views used in our project can be obtained from [here](docs/CMU_sequences.md), and the ```Table A.1``` in the Supplementary Materials of [our paper](https://arxiv.org/pdf/2311.10983#page=11.29).